TritonDataCenter/rfd/rfd/0155/README.md

 We will add the following routes to Muskie to support Manta Buckets.
 See `MANTA-3898` for more information.

 ### Buckets

 #### List buckets (PUT /:login/buckets)

+List all buckets for an account's namespace.
+The `type` of each object in the `\n` separated JSON stream should be `bucket`, since each object returned should represent a Manta bucket.
+A successful request should return an HTTP status code of 200, as well as records containing a `name`, a `type` (of "bucket", as stated previously), and an `mtime`.

 Sample Request
 ```